List of Indian Premier League five-wicket hauls

 In cricket, a five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
 This is regarded as a notable achievement, especially in T20 cricket where a bowler can bowl a maximum of only 24 balls (4 overs).
 The Indian Premier League (IPL) is a professional Twenty20 cricket league in India, which has been held annually since its first season in 2008.
-In the fifteen seasons played, twenty-eight five-wicket hauls have been taken by different bowlers, only two five-wicket hauls have been taken outside India.
-Players from eleven of the thirteen teams have taken five-wicket hauls; Pune Warriors India and Kochi Tuskers Kerala are the only franchises for which a player has not taken a five-wicket haul.
+So far, 37 five-wicket hauls have been taken by different bowlers, of which only two five-wicket hauls have been taken outside India.
+Players from twelve of the thirteen teams have taken five-wicket hauls; Kochi Tuskers Kerala is the only franchise for which a player has not taken a five-wicket haul.

 The first five-wicket haul was taken by Sohail Tanvir of the Rajasthan Royals against the Chennai Super Kings on 4 May 2008.
 He finished the game with 6 wickets.
-The most economical five-wicket haul was taken by Anil Kumble of the Royal Challengers Bangalore, who claimed five wickets with an economy rate of 1.57 in the 2009 season.
-Arshdeep Singh of the Punjab Kings took the least economical five-wicket haul, 5/32 bowling with an economy rate of 8.00 in 2021.
+The most economical five-wicket haul was taken by Akash Madhwal of the Mumbai Indians, who claimed five wickets with an economy rate of 1.43 in the 2023 season.
+Yuzvendra Chahal of the Rajasthan Royals took the least economical five-wicket haul, 5/40 bowling with an economy rate of 10.00 in 2021.
 Anil Kumble is the oldest bowler to take a five-wicket haul, achieving the feat at the age of 38, while Jaydev Unadkat is the youngest, he was 21 when he took his first five-for in 2013.